-This form should only be completed if staff encounter unreasonable complainant conduct and consider that steps may need to be taken to change or restrict a complainant's access to Council services.
+This form should only be completed if staff encounter unreasonable conduct by a complainant and consider that steps may need to be taken to change or restrict a complainant's access to Council services.

-This form must be completed and sent electronically or by hand to the General Manager within 24 hours of a UCC incident.
-He/she will decide on the necessary and appropriate course of action for responding to and managing the complainant's conduct.
+Complete this form and send it electronically or by hand to the General Manager within 24 hours of a UCC incident.
+They will decide on the necessary and appropriate course of action for responding to and managing the complainant's conduct.

-Date: Case officer's name: Name of complainant: Complainant's case file no: Details of the complainant's concontacted: duct/incident including whether emergency services were ct to be unreasonable? efore/repeatedly, caused significant disruptions to Council, alth and safety issues for Council staff or other persons. ken to deal with/manage the complainant's conduct? plainant 'verbally' about their conduct, other/previous our etc. ne to effectively manage the complainant's conduct? appropriate course of action will be made by the General Is there any other information the supporting documentation. at might be relevant to this case?
-If necessary, attach any
+Date: Case officer's name: Name of complainant: Complainant's case file no: Details of the complainant's cocontacted: onduct/incident including whether emergency services were uct to be unreasonable? before/repeatedly, caused significant disruptions to Council, ealth and safety issues for Council staff or other persons. aken to manage the complainant's conduct? nplainant 'verbally' about their conduct, previous attempts to one to effectively manage the complainant's conduct? appropriate course of action will be made by the General on any personal or cultural bac nat might be relevant to this case?
+Please include information ckground issues that may have affected the complainant's any supporting documentation.